-- reinstatement would provide for continuing the growth associated with a robust sustainable transport framework beyond the plan period.
-The reinstatement of these lines is not required to serve the Local Plan proposals and timescales - the Local Plan is strengthening economic and housing focus of the Principal Towns to the east of Barnsley within the Leeds to Sheffield transport corridors.
-Improved rail links will support sustainable transport links between these towns, and the Leeds, Sheffield and Manchester City Regions - In earlier plans Network Rail have advised that the substantial passenger development of new and reinstated rail infrastructure and diversionary routes can be built to standards appropriate for modern deep sea freight containers, which are significantly larger than the traditional, predominantly bulk freight wagons used for carrying steel and coal. growth envisaged over the next 10 years in the Yorkshire and Humber RUS, and the increasing passenger and freight congestion on lines from Leeds to the south east will strengthen support for reopening of lines(including as part of maintenance diversionary work) such as the former Cudworth railways • the Network Rail Yorkshire and Humber RUS_includes_included specific reference to the reinstatement of the Barnsley to Doncaster and former Cudworth railways in the post 2019 period the South Yorkshire Rail Strategy includes specific reference to the reinstatement of the Barnsley to Doncaster and the former Cudworth (referred to as Barnsley Growth Corridor) Railways • the existing national and regional rail network is reaching capacity and additional north south and transpennine lines will be required • transpennine corridors are important to the the growth of North of England productivity, both in terms of passenger and freight transport • Currently the railhead at Monk Bretton, used by the glass industry, is the only dedicated freight link in Barnsley • reinstatement of the former Cudworth line_has_may have_particular benefits inas providing options for relieving capacity_on the Doncaster to Leeds line, giving a new route for Midlands freight traffic north of Rotherham development of new and reinstated passenger routes • development of new and reinstated passenger routes • development of new and reinstated passenger routes • development of new and reinstated reinstating_rail infrastructure_and diversionary routes can be built to to modern standards appropriate_can provide_for modern deep sea freight containers, which are significantly larger than the traditional, predominantly bulk freight wagons used for carrying steel and coal.
-12.56 The former Barnsley Doncaster and Cudworth line railways are indicated on Figure 6 Rail Connectivity and Safeguarded Routes.
-Other safeguarding provisions are shown on the Policies Map.
-ADD 114 MM 68 Figure 12.3 Rail Connectivity and Safeguarded Routes Changes to the wording for 'HS2' Updated information ADD 115 Policies Map change to route of HS2 Former consultation route of HS2 deleted and replaced with most recent route.
-Updated information Map change 60 TOWN CENTRES ADD 116 MM 71 Paragraph 15.21 15.21 Outside the centres identified above, proposals for small local shops will be considered in the context of Local Plan policy TC6.
-15.21 Outside the centres identified above, proposals for small local shops will be considered in the context of Local Plan policy TC6 TC5.
-Updated information LOCAL CHARAC CTFR ADD 117 Supporting text to Policy D1 Design Paragraphs 13.1- 13.1 This policy sets overarching design principles for the borough to ensure that development is appropriate to its context, and improves what needs improving, whilst protecting what is good about what we have.
-13.1 This policy sets overarching design principles for the borough to ensure that development is appropriate to its context, and improves what needs improving, whilst protecting what is good about what we have.
+development of new and reinstated rail infrastructure and diversionary routes can be built to standards appropriate for modern deep sea freight containers, which are significantly larger than the traditional, predominantly bulk freight wagons used for carrying steel and coal. growth envisaged over the next 10 years in the Yorkshin RUS, and the increasing passenger and freight congest Leeds to the south east will strengthen support for reop lines(including as part of maintenance diversionary work former Cudworth railways the Network Rail Yorkshire and Humber RUS includes includes in the Network Rail Yorkshire and Humber RUS includes in the Network Rail Yorkshire and Humber RUS includes in the Network Rail Yorkshire and Humber RUS includes in the Network Rail Yorkshire and Humber RUS includes in the Network Rail Yorkshire and Humber RUS includes in the Network Rail Yorkshire and Humber RUS includes in the Network Rail Yorkshire Rail Strategy includes specific reference to the of the Barnsley to Doncaster and the former Cudworth (Barnsley Growth Corridor) Railways the existing national and regional rail network is reachine additional north south and transpennine lines will be recommended.
+England productivity, both in terms of passenger and freeCurrently the railhead at Monk Bretton, used by the glass only dedicated freight link in Barnsley reinstatement of the former Cudworth line has may have benefits in as providing options for relieving capacity of the Leeds line, giving a new route for Midlands freight transformed benefitation of new and reinstated passenger routes development of new and reinstated reinstating rail infra diversionary routes can be built to to modern standard provide for modern deep sea freight containers, which larger than the traditional, predominantly bulk freight wa carrying steel and coal.
+12.56 The former Barnsley Doncaster and Cudworth line indicated on Figure 6 Rail Connectivity and Safeguarded safeguarding provisions are shown on the Policies M ADD 114 MM 68 Figure 12.3 Rail Connectivity and Safeguarded Routes Changes to the wording for 'HS2' ADD 115 Policies Map change to route of HS2 Former consultation route of HS2 deleted and replaced w route.
+Map change 60 TOWN CENTRE 1 ADD 116 Paragraph 15.21 15.21 Outside the centres identified above, proposals for small local shops will be considered in the context of Local Plan policy TC6.
+15.21 Outside the centres identified above, proposals for will be considered in the context of Local Plan policy TC6 MM 71 ADD 117 Supporting text to Policy D1 Design 13.1 This policy sets overarching design principles for the borough to ensure that development is appropriate to its context, and improves what 13.1 This policy sets overarching design principles for the ensure that development is appropriate to its context, and Paragraphs 13.1- needs improving, whilst protecting what is good about what we have. needs improving, whilst protecting what is good about w